-Mastitis is a serious condition that can result in a fever and infection, treated with antibiotics.
+Mastitis is a serious condition that can result in a fever and infection, and is usually treated with antibiotics.
 Some cases are more severe than others.

 If you haven’t got any blood-borne diseases and don’t have the tail-end of an infection, it is okay for your baby to swallow a little bit of blood when feeding on cracked nipples.